-Regulatory exemptions are specifically listed in 40 CFR 153, and are either administrative or routine and recurring in nature.
+Regulatory exemptions are specifically listed in 40 CFR 93.153 and are either administrative or routine and recurring in nature.
 Actions that are administrative in nature do no emit emissions and include: judicial and legislative proceedings; rulemaking and policy development; administrative actions; planning, studies, and provision of technical assistance; transfers of ownership; etc. Action that are routine and recurring in nature include: transportation of materials; operations; permit renewals; activities similar in scope to current activities; maintenance and repair activities; CERCLA corrective actions; etc.

 According to 40 CFR 93.152's definition of Total of direct and indirect emissions (i.e., "net" emissions or the sum of the action's direct and indirect emissions increases and decreases), the portion of emissions which are exempt under 40 CFR 93.153 (c), (d), or (e) are not included in the "total of direct and indirect emissions".
 Specific typical exempt actions associated with DAF activities (and citations) are provided in Table 5-2, List of General Conformity Exemptions.

-NOTE:

-- If a proposed action is on the GCR exempt list, document the specific GCR exemption and citation (as shown in Table 5-2, List of General Conformity Exemptions) within the EIAP document; the Conformity Applicability Analysis is complete. - If a proposed action is on the CATEX list AND is either on the GCR regulatory exempt list or the PTC list, document the specific GCR exemption and CATEX with citations (as shown in Table 5-2, List of General Conformity Exemptions) within the EIAP document; the Air Quality assessment process is complete (no further air quality review is required).
+NOTE: If a proposed action is on the CATEX list AND is either on the GCR regulatory exempt list or the PTC list, document the specific GCR exemption and CATEX with citations (as shown in Table 5-2, List of General Conformity Exemptions) within the EIAP document; the Air Quality assessment process is complete (no further air quality review is required).